CSAR will hold personal details supplied by individuals for one or more of these three reasons only:

 More details on data protection principles and GDPR can be found on the Information Commissioners Office (ICO) website.

-Visit ticket data
+Visit or lecture ticket data

 The only data held by Eventbrite on behalf of CSAR is that provided by the ticket purchaser during the transaction.